samansaeed2306/PHP-Course/README.md

 # SQL-with-PHP
-Accessing SQL database with PHP by SQL queries
+Accessing SQL database with PHP by SQL queries and then using js to fetch data from php and display on web page.